San Francisco - 100% Renewable Power by 2030

 100% Renewable Energy Goal:

-100% Renewable Electricity by 2020
+100% Renewable Electricity community wide by 2030

 San Francisco, CA, USA

 San Francisco is a renowned city and county on the central coast of California with a population of approximately 825,863 (2012).
 As of 2011, the electricity mix in the city was made up of 16% non-large hydropower renewables, 30% large hydro, 36% fossil fuels, and 18% nuclear.
 The City has a goal to have a 100% renewable electricity supply community wide by 2030.